 Your role

-As a health promotion officer in Queensland Health, you’ll help individuals and communities to improve their health and get the health care they need.
+As a health promotion officer in Queensland Health, you’ll help individuals and communities to increase control over their health and improve it.

-You’ll work with other public health professionals to plan, deliver, and review health programs, campaigns, and policies.
+You’ll work with other health professionals and communities to plan, deliver, and review health programs, campaigns, and policies.

 What you’ll do